 Simon Locke, Bowen State High School, Creative Ambassador 2018

-NIDA has a long-standing relationship with the NSW Department of Education and has delivered the VET Entertainment teacher training program for the past 12 years.
+NIDA has a long-standing relationship with the NSW Department of Education and has delivered the VET Entertainment course (CUA30415 Certificate III in Live Production and Services) as a teacher training program for the past 12 years.

-Entry to this program is by application, with an Application Review Committee (comprised of representatives from all school sectors as well as subject matter experts) convened to review each application.
+Entry to this program is by application through your school's RTO or by contacting the vocational training advisor for the Department of Education, Catholic Schools NSW or the Association of Independent Schools of NSW.
+Applications are approved by the Application Review Committee (comprised of representatives from all school sectors as well as subject matter experts) who convene to review each application.
 Due to the intensive nature of this training, some prior knowledge and experience of the entertainment industry is expected.

 Secondary school teachers